expectedparrot/edsl/docs/agents.rst

 .. code-block:: python

+    agent = Agent(
+        name = "Ada",
-    a = Agent(name = "Ada", traits = traits_dict)
+        traits = {
+            "persona": "You are an expert in machine learning.", "age": 45,
+            "home_state": "Massachusetts"
+        })

-If a name is not passed when the agent is created, an `agent_name` field is automatically added to results when a survey is administered to the agent.
+If a name is not passed when the agent is created, an `agent_name` field is automatically added to the `Results` that are generated when a survey is run with the agent.
 This field is a unique identifier for the agent and can be used to filter or group results by agent.

-Note that trying to create two agents with the same name or trying to include the name in the traits will raise an error.
+Note that trying to create two agents with the same name or trying to use a key "name" in the `traits` will raise an error.

 Agent lists
 -----------

 Agents can be created collectively and administered a survey together.
-This is useful for comparing responses among agents.
+This is useful for comparing responses across agents.

-For example, here we create a list of agents with each combination of listed trait dimensions:
+For example, here we create an a list of agents as an `AgentList` with different combinations of traits:

 .. code-block:: python

-    from edsl import Agent, AgentList
+    from edsl import AgentList, Agent

     ages = [10, 20, 30, 40, 50]
     locations = ["New York", "California", "Texas", "Florida", "Washington"]